 What’s your creative process and what creative software do you use?

 To turn motivation into tangible ideas is typically a process – once a motif manifests, it needs clear articulation and several attempts to work out.
 I frequently do this with students or designers in the office where some ideas are defined, tested and explored in an academic setting.
 This way, original motives and ideas change, and it opens new avenues for exploration, mutation and ideation.
 It becomes cyclical this way.

 We work almost exclusively digital, and while we are not locked in on particular software packages and are always curiously exploring new ones, we gravitate towards Rhino3D for 3d modelling as it has the right amount of precision, ease of use and versatility.
 We also extensively use Adobe Illustrator and Photoshop, and we like producing renderings in-house, as we use them to test materiality and visual effects rather than sending them off to 3rd parties for client renders.
 We further explore custom scripting when needed and some VR interfaces and software such as Unity.

 What kind of questions do you ask before beginning a design project?
 What piece of information is of utmost value?

-I think there is always a moment where a client is not convinced of your design ideas; it happens most when we challenge our own understanding of design/architecture.
-Even with this award-winning project we needed a lot of convincing to get the client on board with our design; I believe they had a more conventional building in mind, a more traditional breakdown of volumes and rooms – it felt to them “too large” and they rejected it in the beginning.
+I think there is always a moment when a client is not convinced of your design ideas – it happens most when we challenge our own understanding of design/architecture.
+Even with this award-winning project, we needed a lot of convincing to get the client on board with our design.
+I believe they had a more conventional building in mind, a more traditional breakdown of volumes and rooms – it felt to them “too large” and they rejected it in the beginning.
 It took weeks of versions, models, renderings and long conversations to convince them that this is their best option after all.